-Various persons have made outstanding contributions to the concept "lesson form" as a basis for refining and describing a lesson design in its different variations.
-In this connection, especially Van Dyk (1973, 1977) in collaboration with Van der Stoep has contributed greatly to describing this concept regarding its variations and possibilities of application to the practice of teaching.
+Various persons have made outstanding contributions to the concept "lesson form", as a basis for refining and describing a lesson design in its different variations.
+In this connection, especially Van Dyk (1973, 1977), in collaboration with Van der Stoep, has contributed greatly to describing this concept regarding its variations and possibilities of application to the practice of teaching.

-However, the subject didactician has to be able to design a teaching practice from an accountable theory.
-He needs to be able to design a meaningful lesson form for a particular situation that, practically speaking, implies the following:
+However, a subject didactician must be able to design a teaching practice from an accountable theory.
+He/she must be able to design a meaningful lesson form for a situation which, practically speaking, implies the following:

-(1) Variations of teaching activities need to be ordered to give rise to a particular "pattern" or form that most meaningfully will unlock the concept (content) for the pupil.
-This "pattern" or form of teaching is the joint result of a great many possible variations of teaching activities based on:

-Conversation, play, example, assignment

-- Inductively inferring a rule

-- Deductively elucidating a rule

-- Ordering subject contents and teaching activities

-- Purposefully following particular methods

-(2) Variations of learning activities have to be ordered to give rise to a particular "pattern" or form by which the pupils can acquire a cognitive grasp of reality in the most meaningful way.
-This "pattern" or form of learning is the joint result of a great many possible variations of learning based on the following:

-Sensing with looking, hearing, touching, smelling and tasting as variations, and it has a strong affective foundation.
+- (1) Variations of teaching activities must be ordered to give rise to a "pattern" or form which will meaningfully unlock the concept (content) for a pupil.
+This "pattern" or form of teaching is the joint result of several possible variations of teaching activities based on: - Conversation, play, example, assignment - Inductively inferring a rule - Deductively elucidating a rule - Ordering subject contents, and teaching activities - Purposefully following specific methods - (2) Variations of learning activities must be ordered to give rise to a "pattern", or form, by which pupils can acquire a cognitive grasp of reality in a meaningful way.
+This "pattern" or form of learning is the joint result of many possible variations of learning, based on the following: - Sensing with looking, hearing, touching, smelling and tasting, as variations, and sensing has an affective foundation.

-Perceiving with seeing, listening, feeling, sniffing and savoring as variations and it has a strong cognitive foundation.

-Thinking with, e.g., applying, analyzing, synthesizing, evaluating, logical reasoning, induction and deduction as variations.
-Problem solving can be used here as a criterion.

-Remembering with spontaneous and structured repeating, reconsidering, practicing, saying again, doing again, etc. as variations.
+- Perceiving, with seeing, listening, feeling, sniffing and savoring as variations, and it has a cognitive foundation. - Thinking with, e.g., applying, analyzing, synthesizing, evaluating, logical reasoning, induction, and deduction as variations.
+Problem solving can be used here as a criterion. - Remembering with spontaneous and structured repeating, reconsidering, practicing, saying again, doing again, etc. as variations.

-These variations of learning also are purposefully and spontaneously repeated and in the repetition a form of learning is observable by which learning effects are attained.
+These variations of learning also are purposefully and spontaneously repeated and, in the repetition, a form of learning is observable by which learning effects are attained.

-From the above it is clear that forms of teaching and learning can be recognized in teaching practice because specific activities (teaching and learning) are repeated giving rise to the form of teaching (teaching and learning forms).
-The great variety of possible modes (nuances) of teaching and learning necessarily place the concepts of didactic modality and lesson modality in the foreground.
+From the above, forms of teaching and learning can be recognized in teaching practice, because specific activities (teaching and learning) are repeated, giving rise to the form of teaching (teaching and learning forms).
+The great variety of possible modes (nuances) of teaching and learning, necessarily place the concepts of didactic modality, and lesson modality in the foreground.